OSGeo/gdal/gdal/doc/source/programs/gdaladdo.rst

     ``nearest`` applies a nearest neighbour (simple sampling) resampler

     ``average`` computes the average of all non-NODATA contributing pixels.
+Starting with GDAL 3.1, this is a weighted average taking into account properly the weight of source pixels not contributing fully to the target pixel.

+    ``bilinear`` applies a bilinear convolution kernel.

     ``gauss`` applies a Gaussian kernel before computing the overview, which can lead to better results than simple averaging in e.g case of sharp edges